-This section is about 76 miles (122km) long and we recommend dividing it up into walks of between 10 and 15 miles (16 and 24km), across five days of walking, making this a six night stay.
+This section is about 76 miles (122km) long and we recommend dividing it up into walks of between 10 and 15 miles (16 and 24km), across 4 and a half to five days of walking from Monday to Friday, with a 5-night stay Sunday – Friday.
 This is a self guided walking break, so you are free to set the pace you’re comfortable with, and it’s also a centre based holiday, so it’s ideal if you like to walk independently but don’t want a point to point walk that involves packing your kit each day.

 For a truly low carbon holiday, leave the car at home and travel here by train (we offer collections and drop-offs at the station on certain trains).
 You can then use the coastal shuttle buses that run from May until September, to reach each day’s walk.

 This holiday is really flexible.
 You can decide which order you do the walks in and they can generally be cut short, too, if you fancy less time out on the trail.
 If you don’t have five days to spare, we can trim this holiday, or we can extend it so you have longer to explore – there’s more great walking inland, and St Davids and Newport are both worth spending time in.
 We also offer coasteering, sea kayaking and surfing adventures if you'd like to mix up your itinerary.